Child car seats and restraints

 Child safety harnesses

-Child safety harnesses attach to anchorage points and are used with booster seats or lap-only seat belts.
+Child safety harnesses attach to anchorage points and are used with booster seats or lap-only seatbelts.
 They’re difficult to use and are often fitted incorrectly.

-Only use a child safety harness when there is a lap-only seat belt and it is not possible to replace it with a lap-sash seat belt.
+Don’t use a child safety harness if there is a lap-sash seatbelt available.
+Only use a child safety harness when there is a lap-only seatbelt and it is not possible to replace it with a lap-sash seatbelt.

-ISOFIX compatible child car seats
+ISOFIX compatible child car restraints

 To use the ISOFIX system:

-• Your vehicle must have ISOFIX anchorage points built into the seats.
 If you’re not sure whether your vehicle has ISOFIX anchorage points, check your vehicle owner's manual or contact the vehicle manufacturer.

 For more information on child restraint safety ratings, visit the Child Car Seats website